Daxu223/Thermal-data-viewer/README.md

 ### Step 3: Would be to run the converter

 Run the converter.
-Here you will notice that it won't probably work.
+Here it kind of fails because the resulting map generates in the wrong place.

 This is why:
 1. The converter is hard coded to work in a spesific coordinate in Tokio.